 Skip to main content

-Reasoning capabilities are currently available for the OpenAI GPT OSS (gpt-oss-120b) and Z.ai GLM 4.6 (zai-glm-4.6) models.
-Each model uses different parameters to control reasoning.
+Reasoning capabilities are currently available for the OpenAI GPT OSS (gpt-oss-120b), Qwen3 (qwen3-32b), and Z.ai GLM (zai-glm-4.6, zai-glm-4.7) models.
+Each model family has slight variations in the parameters used to control reasoning.

 from cerebras.cloud.sdk import Cerebras